OpenEdition/lodel/README.md

 Documentation technique: https://github.com/OpenEdition/lodel/wiki

 English readers: for a presentation in English, see https://lodel.org/666 .
-The rest of the documentation and the wiki are currentlyon in French.
+The rest of the documentation and the wiki are currently only in French.
 If you are interested in Lodel, [please contact us](lodel@lodel.org) !

 E-Mail: lodel@lodel.org